 It took twenty-five years to realize baseball should love you back.

 I planned for support to remain secret.
-I am terrible with secrets, but if LGBT can find harmony, if the Templar can abscond a holy love child, I can lie about baseball.
+I am terrible with secrets, but if LGBT can find harmony, if the Templar can abscond with a holy love child, I can lie about baseball.
 Plus any True Blue slip-ups could ascribe cultural blending; and conveniently there I would point to all the hats I’ve worn.

 The more I followed from grad school in Orange, the louder and clearer I could imagine the response: “You scoffed at Dallas all your life.
 You scoffed at what you became.
 Why?
 How?
 Turn back!”
 I strip-mined old Rockies trivia, just in case, soon recalling the Blake Street Bombers were figurative terrorists.
 Like a senior headed to college, I was checked out but passing.